nominal-io/nominal-streaming/README.md

 ## Conceptual overview

-first an "overview" for general usage pattern, which is "create consumers for the points, then create the NominalDatasourceStream and enqueue points" - with minimal/one-line code snippets then, a "streaming to Nominal Core" section, which specifically uses the NominalCoreConsumer + mentions the need for a tokio runtime

 Data points will be sent to a Consumer.
 The Consumer is responsible for, e.g., sending the data to Nominal Core, or for saving it to disk.
 A [NominalDatasourceStream](https://docs.rs/nominal-streaming/latest/nominal_streaming/stream/struct.NominalDatasourceStream.html) is the mechanism by which data points are fed to the consumer.